freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ---
 ## Go Structs

-In go, structs are used to store data and related functions.
-An example might be a struct to represent a User.
+In Go, structs are used to store data and related functions.
+An example might be a struct to represent a User:

 ```go
 type User struct {